 - I. What is employment?
 What is labour?

 - A. The SNA dividing line revisited.

 - B. Non-employment labour.

 - C. Two crucial institutions: labour markets and households.

 - II.
 Labour supply.

 - A. Labour force participation decisions.

 - B. Education, skills and experience.

 - III.
 The structure of employment for women and third gender persons in Asia and the Pacific.

-- A. Agricultural employment.
+- A. Employment status.

 - B. Formal and informal employment.

-- C. Employment status.
+- C. Agricultural employment.

+- D. Manufacturing employment.

+- E. Service employment.

+- F. Extractive industries.

 - IV.
 Women and employment in Asia and the Pacific.

-- A. Labour force segmentation. - B. Discrimination and earnings inequalities.
+- A. Labour market segmentation.

+- B. Discrimination and earnings inequalities.